At a glance

 For instance, depending on the program, you might be responsible for:

 - Having weekly or monthly calls or video meetings with your child’s teacher.
 You’ll need to come prepared with questions, concerns and solutions to improve your child’s experience.

 - Reporting how well your child is doing with completing the online lesson.
 You’ll need to be able to update the teacher on challenges your child is having with schoolwork.
 You’ll also need to explain why assignments haven’t been completed.

 - Serving as a co-teacher.
 When their kids do fully online education, many parents act as co-teachers.
 That means developing learning strategies and supports for lessons and then using them with your child.

 When looking at any type of school option, it’s important to keep in mind your child’s strengths and weaknesses.
-That goes for traditional classrooms, online learning or homeschooling.
-Knowing your child’s needs—and the ways he learns best—can help guide you toward the right choice.
+That goes for traditional classrooms, online learning, or homeschooling.
+Knowing your child’s needs — and the ways your child learns best — can help guide you toward the right choice.
 You can also use this checklist to assess if online school might be a good option for your child.

 Online classrooms let students learn at their own pace, but some offer other personalized features.